adjust/android_sdk/doc/english/non_play.md

 Remember that after `Android 6.0` it might be necessary to [request App permission](https://developer.android.com/training/permissions/requesting) for this permission, if the Android OS has not be altered to avoid it.

-Enable the feature before starting the sdk:
+Finally, you need to call `AdjustIMEI.readIMEI()` before starting the sdk to allow IMEI and MEID to be read:

 ```java
 // ...